alimirferdos/python-regex-zero-to-hero/README.md

 ![](https://raw.githubusercontent.com/alimirferdos/python-regex-zero-to-hero/master/Poster.png)

 This is a quick introduction to regex in python.
 It's not a simple regex reference nor a complicated one.
+I have put a great deal of attention in providing real-world examples.

 I have gathered and summarized what I've learned from different references about this topic so I think it can be used as a place to get what you need for most use cases.